 Get Involved with the CSCR

-The Center for Social and Cultural Research at Radford University provides students with experience through internships, volunteer work, independent studies and work study positions by applying sociological knowledge and skills, as well as fostering a professional identity as practicing Sociologists.
+The Center for Social and Cultural Research at Radford University provides students with experience through internships, independent studies and work study positions by applying sociological knowledge and skills, as well as fostering a professional identity as practicing Sociologists.

 Along with access to the CSCR computer lab, library and equipment, the CSCR can offer many benefits including applied research experience, ethics training, as well as specialized research training in the form of webinars, on campus trainings and more.

 Student involvement is coordinated by the Director of the CSCR, Dr. Jeanne Mekolichick.
 Inquiries about working for the CSCR should be directed to Dr. Mekolichick at firstname.lastname@example.org.